GenomZ/island_counter/README.md

 ----

-This is a recruitment project for a position of Python Developer.
+This is a recruitment project for the position of Python Developer.

 # Read Me